 Home and Garden Water Conservation Toolkit

-This toolkit is intended to provide easy to access information and resources to help Pajaro Basin rural residents conserve water in their homes and landscapes.
+This toolkit is intended to provide easy to access information and resources to help Pajaro Valley residents conserve water in their homes and landscapes.
 It draws on the efforts of many experts and resource providers to provide useful information to help residents fine tune the ways they use water- for personal care, cooking and cleaning and in their landscapes.

 We are fortunate to live in a region where much good work to support water conservation has already been done.
 This Toolkit links to other local and regional programs whenever appropriate, as well as the good work done in other places.